tginsberg/gatherers4j/docs/gatherers4j/content/_index.md

 ## Why Are We Here?

 Since Streams were first introduced in Java 8, there has been a way for us to write our own terminal operations with Collectors.
 However, there has not been a convenient way to write our own intermediate operations.
-Also, there are a lot of intermediate operations that seem like they would be good additions ot the JDK, but adding all of them to the Stream API would make it more difficult to learn and maintain.
+Furthermore, there are a lot of intermediate operations that seem like they would be good additions to the JDK, but adding all of them to the Stream API would make it more difficult to learn and maintain.

 Enter Gatherers!
-Finally, we have the ability to plug our own intermediate operations into Java Streams, so we can make life easier for ourselves, or use that sequence operation from another language that we miss in Java.
+Finally, we have the ability to plug our own intermediate operations into Java Streams, so we can make life easier for ourselves or use that sequence operation from other languages that we miss in Java.

 This library aims to provide a comprehensive and useful set of Gatherers (intermediate operations).